Commercial Radio

 The Independent Broadcasting Authority emerged, planning a new service that would offer opportunities to launch new commercial radio entertainment in areas like Glasgow and London.

 For the most part, the government tried to keep commercial stations to only one broadcast per city.
-However, there was an exception to this rule in London, where Capital Radio broadcast entertainment and the LBC was responsible for information and news.
+However, there was an exception to this rule in London, where Capital Radio broadcast entertainment, and the LBC was responsible for information and news.

 The rest of the commercial stations that popped up around the country were varied – offering a wide range of chat, music, and entertainment.